 Your business must produce a majority of its net income from operating income activities because operating income is sustainable.
 Non-operating income is inconsistent and unpredictable.
 No company can rely on it to produce annual profits.

-Review Centerfield’s income statement for the period ending December 31, 2020.
+Review the Centerfield company’s income statement for the period ending December 31, 2021.
 Sales totaled $520,000, and the cost of sales totaled $420,000.
 So their gross profit was $100,000.
 And Centerfield had operating expenses of $90,000.
 That gave them $10,000 in operating income for the period.
 Since the company did not generate any non-operating income, its operating income was its net income balance.

 The cash flow statement (also called the statement of changes in financial position) documents a company’s cash inflows and outflows.
 Cash flow separates into three categories.